 If the SP field is set to 1 in the Measurement Session Control field (Figure 9-1002bn (Measurement Session Control field format)), the DMG Sensing Scheduling subelement and the Extended Schedule element (9.4.2.131 (Extended Schedule element)) contain the scheduling of the measurement as proposed by the sensing initiator.
 The AllocationType field in the Allocation field of the Extended Schedule element (Figure 9-629 (Allocation field format)) shall be set equal to SP for DMG sensing.
 The Source AID field in the Allocation field of the Extended Schedule element shall be set to 0, indicating a PCP/AP as the sensing initiator.
 The Destination AID field in the Allocation field of the Extended Schedule element shall be set to the AID of the sensing responder scheduled by the sensing initiator to participate in the sensing instances during the airtime allocation(#1384).

 The sensing initiator shall set the Allocation Start for DMG sensing field to the time of the start of the burst in TSF units.
 Every DMG sensing burst starts at

+TBTToffset =

-The sensing initiator shall set Distance Between DMG sensing Bursts field to the time between the start of successive burst.
+The sensing initiator shall set Distance Between DMG sensing Bursts field to the time between the start of successive bursts.
 The sensing initiator shall set the Allocation Block Period field to the time measured in the number of beacon intervals(#2173) between the start of successive instances in the burst.
 The sensing initiator shall set the Number of Blocks field to the number of instances in the burst.
 The sensing initiator shall set the Allocation Block Duration field equal to the time allocated for an instance(#1385).

 The sensing initiator shall set the Number TX Beams Per Instance field to the number of TX AWV patterns to be used in each instance.
 The sensing initiator shall set the Repeat Per Instance field to the number of times the sensing transmitter goes through the Number TX Beams Per Instance within the instance (see 11.55.3.6.3 (Bistatic DMG sensing instance)).